-- Use of new information technologies in information systems and libraries in USA, UK, Japan, India, Bangladesh.
+- Use of new information technologies in information systems in USA, UK, Japan, India, Bangladesh.

-- Library legislation (a) Rationale (b) Principles of library legislation, growth of library legislation in UK, USA, Scandinavian countries, India and Bangladesh.
+- legislation and policies of information institution (a) Rationale (b) Principles of legislation, growth of legislation in UK, USA, Scandinavian countries, India and Bangladesh.

 - Bibliographical guide to information centers, professional training and information sources throughout the world.

 - Concept of leadership, why leadership, relationship between leadership and management, 21st century leadership, leadership and change, leadership and information institutions, challenges of leadership in information services, self-leadership and management.

 - Personality and leadership, leadership traits, leadership styles, communication and impression management, emotional intelligence.